dgventura/gambl/readme.txt

 - David Ventura, 2013.04.01 (April Fool's!)

 ************************************
-CURRENT STATUS (2013.05.04)
+CURRENT STATUS (2013.09.23) v0.2
 ************************************

 Program runs and can perform basic playback and track jump prev/next for multitrack files.
 Lots of hacks abound to get it working but finally have proof-of-concept running to prove that this is a viable project.
 Cleaning up deprecated functionality is currently low-priority.
-Next original functionality will be restored before refactoring the internal implementation.
+Refactoring of the window and audio classes is my first priority.

-Pre-alpha version is available for download in .app form from the GitHub Wiki: https://github.com/dgventura/gambl/wiki
+Alpha version is available for download in .app form from the GitHub Wiki: https://github.com/dgventura/gambl/wiki

 Next major tasks include:

--- ALPHA VERSION 0.2 --
-1. Restore channel window, WAV output
-2. Restore favorites, recently opened, and shuffle
-3. Restore keyboard commands for playback
-4. Rewrite Shay's documentation so it reflects the functionality of GaMBL
-5. Release this binary as alpha

 -- BETA VERSION 0.3 --
 1. Refactor classes, data flow, information hiding etc. so the model makes sense
+2. Fix favourites to allow individual track selections
+3. Support for 7zip archives
-2. Add a playlist editor
+4. Add a playlist editor
-3. Utility window
+5. Utility window
-4. Restore fast-forward
+6. Restore fast-forward
-5. Drag and drop?
+7. Drag and drop?
-6. Consider adding some audio units to add in effects
+8. Consider adding some audio units to add in effects
-7. Release this binary as beta
+9. Release this binary as beta

 - David